GoogleCloudPlatform/artifact-registry-maven-tools/README.md

 ## Gradle Setup

 To use Artifact Registry repositories with gradle, add the following configuration to the `build.gradle` file in your project.
+In this example the repository is in 'us-west1', you should use the correct location for your repository.

 ```gradle
 plugins {